Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 The fact that *R<sub>GF</sub>* contains the components of *R<sub>B</sub>* allows considering GFA as the general case of BOA.
 So it is possible to implement BOA as a subclass of GFA.

+For more details see @ref occt_algorithms_7 "General Fuse Algorithm" section.

 @subsubsection occt_algorithms_2_1_3 Partition operator

 The Partition operator can be applied to an arbitrary number of arguments in terms of *TopoDS_Shape*.
 The arguments are divided on two groups: Objects, Tools.
 The result of PA contains all parts belonging to the Objects but does not contain the parts that belongs to the Tools only.